willymcallister/willymcallister.github.io/_articles/charge.md

 {% include img.html img="charge_ant_in_amber.jpg" alt="Ant in amber" %}

 Egyptian or Greek aristocrats lounging around wearing their fancy amber jewelry would pet their cats with it.
-Then they noticed things like feathers or their own hair were attracted to the amber.
-Today we have a word for it, the [*triboelectric effect*]({{ site.baseurl }}{% link _videos/triboelectric-effect.md %}).
+They noticed the amber attracted feathers and hair.
+Today we have a word for this, the [*triboelectric effect*]({{ site.baseurl }}{% link _videos/triboelectric-effect.md %}).
 "Tribo-" is Greek for "rub", so it means the "rubbing-electric" effect.

 You get the same effect passing a plastic comb through your dry hair, or rubbing a balloon on your sweater.
 The comb makes your hair stand up.
 The balloon attracts things but repels other rubbed balloons.